Complete monotonicity-preserving numerical methods for time fractional ODEs: Stability regions for -preserving schemes

 \section{Stability regions for $\mathcal{CM}$-preserving schemes}

 It is a fundamental problem to study the stability and stability regions of numerical schemes.
 For the convolution quadrature approximating fractional integral based on linear multistep methods developed by Lubich \cite{lubich1985fractional,lubich1988CQ}, the stability regions were fully identified due to the inherent advantages of this kind of algorithm.
 The $\mathcal{L}$1 scheme can be seen a fractional generalization of backward Euler method of ODEs, which has been studied in various ways due to its ease of implementation, good numerical stability and acceptable computational accuracy \cite{jin2015analysis,yan2018analysis,liao2019discrete,stynes2017error,kopteva2019error}.
-However, as far as we know, the linear stable domain of the $\mathcal{L}$1 scheme is still unclear.
-One of the main difficulties in studying the stability of $\mathcal{L}$1 scheme is that its generating function is relatively complicated.
+The stability analysis for $\mathcal{L}$1 scheme is slightly more difficult.
 The generating functions of $\omega$ for $\mathcal{L}$1 scheme is given by